Budapeste What to visit

 Berat What to visit Lead Mosque

 This is probably the most famous and busiest street in Berat.
-Located on the Mangalem quarter, this is the favoured spot for locals to meet, especially at night.
+Located in the Mangalem quarter, this is the favoured spot for locals to meet.

 Berat What to visit Bulevardi Republika